alces-software/flight-appliance-support/openstack-heat/openstack-tools/README.md

   # your environment using:
   # `openstack image list`
   image: centos7-compute-2.1.1

+  # Enter the proposed deployment, for
+  # example if deploying a HPC compute
+  # environment - enter `scheduler`,
+  # or if creating a Galaxy environment
+  # choose `galaxy`
+  environment_type: scheduler
 ```

 ##Deploying compute nodes
 The following section will detail how to deploy both single compute nodes and groups of compute nodes to your environment, using the previously configured `compute.yaml` file together with your existing infrastructure stack.